guoyk93/admis/cmd/ezadmis-install/README.md

   // mountPath
   "mountPath": {
     // where the auto generated tls secret should be mounted
+    // default:
+    //   /admission-server/tls.crt
-    // default to /admission-server/tls.crt and /admission-server/tls.key
+    //   /admission-server/tls.key
-    // these are default values of 'WebhookServerOptions' of 'ezadmis' library "tlsCrt": "/admission-server/tls.crt",
+    // (these are default values of 'WebhookServerOptions' of 'ezadmis' library) "tlsCrt": "/admission-server/tls.crt",
     "tlsKey": "/admission-server/tls.key",
   }